nazar-pc/CleverStyle-Framework/docs/quick-start/Code-style.md

 * `INSERT`
 * `FROM`

-It is recommended to write every next logical part of query on new line, and also write every new table field on new line if there several:
+It is recommended to write every next logical part of query on new line, and also write every new table field on new line if there few of them:
 ```sql
 SELECT
 	`id`,